 - Be descriptive and use plain English, just like when naming your images

-- It’s a good idea to include serial or product numbers, if those are relevany to your products
+- It’s a good idea to include serial or product numbers, if those are relevant to your products

 - Never keyword stuff your alt tags (ex. “blue bike exclusive sale 25% off”), Google can actually penalize you for this.
 That’s the opposite of what we want.

 Optimizing Your Images for Load TimeImages often account for some of the largest files on an ecommerce site.
 Images can be very large files that weigh down and slow your site.
 A slow site is not good.
 It can directly impact your sales and actually hurt your SEO rankings.
-Amazon discovered that for every 100ms of page load time there was a 1% decrease in sales.
+In fact, for every 100ms of improvement in page load time there was a incremental revenue may grow by up to 1%.
 So, what can you do about it?